-Director of Diversity & Inclusion reaches out to student who reports to offer care, support, and resources.

-Reports will be directed within two business days to the Vice President to be addressed per University policies.

-Vice President may send the report to the staff member's supervisor.
+The Director of Diversity and Inclusion will reach out to the student who reports, offering care, support and resources.
+Within two business days, reports will be directed to the Vice President to be addressed per university policies.
+The Vice President may send the report to the staff member's supervisor.